 With a big variety of keynote presentations, a high level forum panel discussion and plenary sessions on themes Evidence, Synergies & trade-offs and Governance, participants obtained new insights on the foodsystem transformation pathways.

-During the conference, presentations, workshops and dialogues will be organised in the parallel sessions on three topics:
+During the conference, presentations, workshops and dialogues were organised in the parallel sessions on three themes:

 1. Theme Evidence

 Identify specific needs for multi-disciplinary indicators, methods

 and approaches that support the development of healthy sustainable